 Chapter 19 Repeated Measures ANOVA

-The repeated measures ANOA is an extension of the dependent (or repeated) measures t-test.
-The most common case for a one-factor repeated measures ANOVA is when each subject provides two or more measures.
+The repeated measures ANOVA is an extension of the dependent (or paired) measures t-test.
+The most common case is when each subject provides two or more measures across different time points or conditions.

 You can find this test in the flow chart here: